toErr-O/HireNow/README.md

 ## Project Details:
 A rider can request for rideshare using the application.
-In the app, the rider selects the drop-off location using the place picker or 'where to go?' search box.
+In the app, the rider selects the drop-off location using the place picker or "Where to go?" search box.
 Then reviewing the price and drop-off time rider confirms the pickup.

-Drivers can see and choose to accept the rider’s ride request.
+Drivers can see and choose to accept the rider’s ride request in the "Available Pickup Request(s)" window.
 A rider gets an automatic cellular call when a driver accepts his/her ride request.

+## How to use
+Import the project in Android studio.
+Connect your app with the Firebase using the following method in Android studio.

+     Tools>Firebase>Authentication>Connect>Sync
+Get your Google Maps API Key and replace it with the similar one in AndroidManifest.xml & google_maps_api.xml.

+## Current Issues
+    1. Place Auto Complete had stopped working due to the use of the deprecated Google Play Services version of the Places SDK.
+    2. Distance Matrix API & Directions API are not working properly.

 ## Contribution
 Contribution to the project will be warmly welcomed.